vikram-rawlo/Credit-Card-Recommender-System/README.md

 ### Objective:
 - Explore and visualize the dataset
-- Build a classification model to predict what is the best suitable card for the client based on the given information
+- Build a multi-class classification model to predict what is the best suitable card for the client based on the given information
 - Optimize the model using appropriate techniques

 ### Data Overview: